SaakethReddy2006/Ethical-Hacking-Workshop/README.md

 # 🔴 Ethical Hacking Workshop — Lab Documentation

-This repository contains the **laboratory setup, installation guides, and practical documentation for the modules handled by our team** as part of the Ethical Hacking Workshop.
+This repository contains the **laboratory setup, installation guides, and practical documentation for the modules covered by me** as part of the Ethical Hacking Workshop.

-The workshop consists of multiple modules, with different modules being handled by different team members.
+The overall workshop consists of multiple modules, with different modules being handled independently by different participants.

 ---

-# 📚 Modules Covered in This Repository
+# 📚 Modules Covered

 ## 🔴 Module 06 — Ethical Hacking

-This section covers the ethical hacking and security-testing laboratories handled by our team.
+This section covers the ethical hacking and security-testing laboratories covered in this repository.

 ### Topics Include